ausmartway/bitbucket-pipeline-oidc-with-vault/README.md

 This is a sample project to demonstrate how Bitbucket Cloud pipelines can use it's native OIDC token to log into HCP Vault and get secrets.

+You can see this in action at this [Bitbucket Cloud repository](https://bitbucket.org/yuleitest/oidc-vault-test/pipelines/results/page/1).

 This is samilar with [Using OIDC with HashiCorp Vault and Github Actions](https://www.hashicorp.com/resources/using-oidc-with-hashicorp-vault-and-github-actions)

 ## Prerequisites